Chief Scientist, Amap (AutoNavi) @ Alibaba

 I was a research scientist at Intel Labs during 2008-2013, working closely with faculty and students at University of Washington.
-Prior to sunny Seattle, I was a research
+For 2006-2008, I was a research

 assistant professor at the Toyota Technological Institute at Chicago (TTI-C).
 I received my Ph.D.